Presidentsu/CTFWriteUps/TryHackMe/Volatility/README.md

-# Voltality
+# Volatility

-This challenge covers on how to analyze memory dumps using voltlaity tool
+This challenge covers on how to analyze memory dumps using volatility tool

-Lets start our challenge by downloading [voltality tools](https://github.com/volatilityfoundation/volatility)
+Lets start our challenge by downloading [volatility tools](https://github.com/volatilityfoundation/volatility)

 After that download the memory dump sample.